 On March 8, 2017, the Company received the second series of questions from the MDDELCC regarding details of the Environmental and Social Impact Assessment ("ESIA") for the Lac Knife project.
-Subsequent to the reporting period, the Company has a meeting with the MDDELCC on April 18, 2017 regarding this second series of questions.
-Focus is currently reviewing the scope of the second series of MDDELCC questions on the Lac Knife project ESIA.
+Subsequent to the reporting period, the Company met the MDDELCC on April 18, 2017 regarding this second series of questions.